 When it comes to creating a home with character that is timeless, classy, and beautiful, wood wall paneling does it best.
-At Manomin Resawn Timbers, we supply gorgeous wood paneling, which is a fantastic alternative to clunky, heavy drywall or toxin-filled paint.
+At Manomin Resawn Timbers, we supply gorgeous wood wall paneling, which is a fantastic alternative to clunky, heavy drywall or toxin-filled paint.
 Wood wall paneling is polished, but still provides that rugged and rustic look that you expect with wooden features in your home.

-If you’re interested in using wood paneling for your next home build or remodel, then keep reading to learn more about the types of wood you can choose from, their characteristics, and how to implement them into your home!
+If you’re interested in using wood wall paneling for your next home build or remodel, then keep reading to learn more about the types of wood you can choose from, their characteristics, and how to implement them into your home!
 Also, give us a call at (651) 464-1771 to see how we can help with your home building needs.

 Rundown of Types of Wood Panels